simolus3/drift/docs/pages/docs/platforms.md

 To ensure that your app ships with the latest sqlite3 version, also add a dependency to the `sqlite3_flutter_libs` package when using `package:drift/native.dart`!
+`sqlite3_flutter_libs` will configure your app to use a fixed sqlite3 version on Android, iOS and macOS.
+It only applies to your full Flutter app though, it can't override the sqlite3 version when running tests with `flutter test`.

 {% block "blocks/alert" title="A note on ffi and Android" %}
 > `package:drift/native.dart` is the recommended drift implementation for new Android apps.